rayzhou4/workout-tracker-app/README.md

   - the new class will have the fields of "JsonWriter" and "JsonReader" which means that both "FileActionsGUI" and "WorkoutApp" don't need to include the "JsonWriter" and "JsonReader" in its fields.
-  - the new class will extend "WorkoutTools" which means that instead of "WorkoutApp" needing to include "WorkoutSession" and "WorkoutHistory" in its own fields, it can simply just access the same fields in "Workout Tools"k
+  - the new class will extend "WorkoutTools" which means that instead of "WorkoutApp" needing to include "WorkoutSession" and "WorkoutHistory" in its own fields, it can simply just access the same fields in "Workout Tools"
+- Increases/Improves cohesion
+  - because we now have a superclass that specifically takes care of the "JsonWriter" and "JsonReader", we are improving cohesion by a tiny amount
+  - this means a more reusable code, and would have less complexity within each of the affected classes

 The overall disadvantages of performing this refactoring includes:
 - Increases coupling